Sergii-Kostanets/codeinstitute-united/README.md

 ![Navigation Mobile - User Signed Out](readme/images/navbar_mobile_signed_out.png)
 </details><br/>

-*Links that are visible to logged in users*
+*Links that are visible to signed in users*

 * Username dropdown list:
-    * My account - Shows logged in users profile page.
+    * My account - Shows signed in users profile page.
     * My posts / My games - Lists all posts or game connects created by the logged in user depending on which section of the site the user is in.
     * Sign out - Logs out the user.
 * Add post / Add game - Lets the user create a new post or game connect depending on which section of the site the user is in.